moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 ### Set The Scene

-**Use a story roll to determine how a scene starts off when it’s unclear.**
+**Use a story roll to determine how a scene starts off when it's unclear.**

 _Set The Scene_ when you're unsure about the specifics of the current fiction or want to dive straight into the action.
 Skip detailed planning and cautious leadups that often drag gameplay down.
 Instead, jump straight into the action, an in medias res shot of things already in motion!
 The roll sets the opening mood and stakes for the scene.
 On a grim, it can even trigger an impact move, kicking things off with a bang and raising tension right away.